 We are thrilled to have Dr. Gregory Leskin of the UCLA National Center for Child Trauma and the National Child Traumatic Stress Network’s Military and Veteran Families Director as one of our guests focusing on helpful information for both parents and professionals working with children.

-Bookmark our “Sexualized Behaviors in Children and Youth” series page so that you will know when we update it with podcast episodes and additional resources.
+Bookmark our “Sexual Behavior in Children and Youth” series page so that you will know when we update it with podcast episodes and additional resources.

 References Townsend, C., & Rheingold, A.A., (2013).
 Estimating a child sexual abuse prevalence rate for practitioners: studies.
 Charleston, S.C.,